 In 2016, Thailand produced 712 metric tons of silk (Not silk fabric, but raw silk filament), which is the most the country has ever produced.
 (Keep in mind that China produces 160,000 metric tons annually.)

 And now for the bad news…(not so much bad news as storm clouds appearing on the horizon.)

 Aside from the fake Thai silk constantly being hawked at tourist markets, what concerns me most is a noticeable drop off in weaving activity in both Isaan and the north such as Chiang Mai and Lamphun.

-Ban Ta-Sa-Wan, a leading silk weaving village near Surin, used to be a beehive of activity for silk weavers, buyers and tourists.
+Ban Ta-Sa-Wang, a leading silk weaving village near Surin, used to be a beehive of activity for silk weavers, buyers and tourists.
 During my last visit many looms sat idle and the number of silk shops had shrunk by almost half since my first visit 15 years ago.
-(Please read my post: “A Thai Silk Safari to Baan Ta-Sa-Wan in Surin Province“)
+(Please read my post: “A Thai Silk Safari to Baan Ta-Sa-Wang in Surin Province“)

 I returned to a village silk shop in rural Isaan where I had bought some of my first Thai silk years ago, only to find that it had closed a couple years ago.